 Nelson, on the other hand, was meticulous in citing his sources.
-He was professionally trained as paralegal who specialized in contracts and his expertise is evident in his citations of sources.
+He was professionally trained as a paralegal who specialized in contracts, and his expertise is evident in his citations of sources.
 His precise bibliography made it very easy for me to conduct my own research.

 Fontani, Costa and Orna wrote in the acknowledgments that an Italian version of their book was published in 2009 by the Italian Chemical Society.
 That 544-page book is De Reditu Eorum: Sulle Tracce Degli Elementi Scomparsi, [On Their Return: On the Trail of the Missing Elements], by Marco Fontani and Mariagrazia Costa.

-Nelson appears to have self-published his print version of Adept Alchemy in 1998.
-Not only do Fontani, Costa and Orna cite Nelson's book, his book is also cited by Mark Morrisson in Modern Alchemy, published by Oxford University Press.
-Nelson's book is cited, but not dated, in Joseph Farrell's self-published 2009 book Philosopher's Stone.
+Nelson appears to have produced his photocopied version of Adept Alchemy in 1998.
+Not only do Fontani, Costa and Orna cite Nelson's work but his work is also cited by Mark Morrisson in Modern Alchemy, published by Oxford University Press.
+Nelson's work is cited, but not dated, in Joseph Farrell's self-published 2009 book Philosopher's Stone.
 In 1998, Nexus magazine published one of Nelson's chapters, "The Transmutation of Mercury Into Gold," in its Oct.-Nov. issue.

-Nelson registered the domain name for his Web site in 2000, and at some point, perhaps in 2005 (but certainly no later than May 2006), published an Internet version of his book at the address http://rexresearch.com/adept/aacont.htm.
-According to the Internet Archive (http://tinyurl.com/oyznkz9), Nelson's book was online by May 10, 2006.
-Nelson has graciously given me permission to upload a copy (PDF) of his book to the New Energy Times Web site.
+Nelson registered the domain name for his Web site in 2000, and at some point, perhaps in 2005 (but certainly no later than May 2006), he published an Internet version of his research at the address http://rexresearch.com/adept/aacont.htm.
+According to the Internet Archive (http://tinyurl.com/oyznkz9), Nelson's research was online by May 10, 2006.
+Nelson has graciously given me permission to upload a copy (PDF) of his research to the New Energy Times Web site.

-I began my review of the Fontani-Costa-Orna book on page 451 and examined the next three pages in detail.
-Once I saw the pattern of blatant plagiarism, I only made spot checks on pages 461, 468 and 476.
-Each of those three pages showed the same pattern of plagiarism and I did not feel the need to check any other pages.
+I began my review of the Fontani-Costa-Orna book on Page 451 and examined the next three pages in detail.
+Once I saw the pattern of blatant plagiarism, I made only spot checks on Pages 461, 468 and 476.
+Each of those three pages showed the same pattern of plagiarism, and I did not see the need to check any other pages.

 Fontani, Costa and Orna wrote two sentences about Wendt and Irion without citing sources: 1) "Their work was viewed with suspicion at the time and, today, cognizant physicists have commented that their experimental design was faulty" and 2) "The harsh criticism of Harkins and Allison was a hard blow for Wendt, one that eventually interrupted his research activities."